Mazda CX-60 Review 2025: Price, specs & boot space

 "Mazda has form for creating some of the most dynamically pleasing cars in their sector.
 There's only so much you can do to make a big, heavy hybrid SUV handle well, though - and while the CX-60 is no less agile than rivals, the smaller Mazda CX-5 feels more composed during day-to-day driving."

-The CX-60 is different from the CX-5 because the latter is a front-wheel drive car made four-wheel drive, while the former is a rear-wheel drive car at its heart (although this PHEV is also four-wheel drive).
+The CX-60 is different from the CX-5 because the latter is a front-wheel drive car made four-wheel drive, while the former drives more like a rear-wheel drive car at its heart (although the PHEV and more potent diesel are four-wheel drive).
 In that way it's similar to the BMW X3 and Mercedes-Benz GLC, in theory offering a more sporting approach.

 Unfortunately for the Mazda, there are no shortage of family SUVs that are great to drive.
 We reckon the BMW X3 strikes a near-perfect balance of comfort and agility, while the Ford Kuga feels just as sharp as the CX-60.
 The CX-60 is much more entertaining than the pretty staid Toyota RAV4 or Hyundai Santa Fe, though, and it'll be interesting to see if the lighter petrol and diesel models impress more.